-No employee may accept a personal gift or gratuity having a value of more than \$25 from any vendor, supplier or other person doing business with UAS as it may give the appearance of influence regarding their business decision, transaction or service.
+No employee may accept a personal gift or gratuity having a value of more than \$25 from any vendor, supplier or other person doing business with the UGC as it may give the appearance of influence regarding their business decision, transaction or service.
 Employees who may receive premiums, samples or free specials as a result of buying or business activities are required to turn such items over to their unit manager for disposition.
-Expenses paid by such persons, vendors or suppliers for business meals, trips or any other item of value should be discussed with UAS senior management in advance of receipt.
-Vendors, suppliers and all other persons doing business with UAS should be advised of this policy against the receipt of gifts or gratuities.
+Expenses paid by such persons, vendors or suppliers for business meals, trips or any other item of value should be discussed with UGC senior management in advance of receipt.
+Vendors, suppliers and all other persons doing business with the UGC should be advised of this policy against the receipt of gifts or gratuities.

-UAS's Ethics Policy is based on three fundamental elements:
+The UGC's Ethics Policy is based on three fundamental elements:

 - (1) to create and maintain a culture of honesty and high integrity, - (2) to evaluate the risks of fraud and implement the processes, procedures and controls needed to eliminate or reduce the opportunities for fraud, and - (3) to develop an appropriate oversight process.
-It is the responsibility of the entire UAS management team to implement and monitor these activities.
-A complete copy of UAS's Ethics Policy may be obtained by contacting UAS Management or by viewing them on UAS's website.
+It is the responsibility of the entire UGC management team to implement and monitor these activities.
+A complete copy of the UGC's Ethics Policy may be obtained by contacting UGC Management or by viewing them on UGC's website.

-UAS conducts its business in strict compliance with all applicable laws and regulations.
-It is critical that employees observe these laws and regulations while conducting business on UAS's behalf.
-Employees are expected to avoid situations that create an actual or potential conflict that may arise when actions or loyalties are divided between the interests of UAS and your own interests or those of another.
-Employees must avoid any activity, agreement, business investment or interest that could be in conflict with UAS's interests or could interfere with your duty and ability to serve UAS as best you can.
+The UGC conducts its business in strict compliance with all applicable laws and regulations.
+It is critical that employees observe these laws and regulations while conducting business on UGC's behalf.
+Employees are expected to avoid situations that create an actual or potential conflict that may arise when actions or loyalties are divided between the interests of the UGC and your own interests or those of another.
+Employees must avoid any activity, agreement, business investment or interest that could be in conflict with the UGC's interests or could interfere with your duty and ability to serve UGC as best you can.
 If you are unsure whether a conflict exists, consult your supervisor immediately.
 Prohibited activities include, but are not limited to, all of the following:

-- Owning, operating, or being employed as an employee or consultant by any business that competes, directly or indirectly, with UAS. - Engaging in any other employment or personal activity during your work hours, or that uses UAS supplies or equipment. - Using UAS's supplies, equipment, uniforms, or other property for personal purposes, unless a Management Team member of UAS has granted prior written approval.
-This policy includes, but is not limited to, the personal use of UAS computers, software, printers, telephones (including cellular telephones), facsimile machines, postage and postage meters, office furniture, and office machines and supplies of all kinds. - Soliciting other employees, suppliers or residents to purchase goods or services of any kind. - Soliciting or entering into any business or financial transaction with an employee whom you supervise, either directly or indirectly, unless a Management Team member of UAS has granted prior written approval.
+- Owning, operating, or being employed as an employee or consultant by any business that competes, directly or indirectly, with UGC. - Engaging in any other employment or personal activity during your work hours, or that uses UGC supplies or equipment. - Using UGC's supplies, equipment, uniforms, or other property for personal purposes, unless a Management Team member of UGC has granted prior written approval.
+This policy includes, but is not limited to, the personal use of UGC computers, software, printers, typewriters, telephones (including cellular telephones), facsimile machines, postage and postage meters, office furniture, and office machines and supplies of all kinds. - Soliciting other employees, suppliers or residents to purchase goods or services of any kind. - Soliciting or entering into any business or financial transaction with an employee whom you supervise, either directly or indirectly, unless a Management Team member of UGC has granted prior written approval.